dal-dos/SpotifyTracker-App/README.md

 ![Thread3](https://user-images.githubusercontent.com/32851308/205789495-b86144e5-6d21-48ff-a5f0-f2b6a842db03.png)

-# Special Instructions
-**A spotify account is _required_ to use any functionality of the app.** Google Play Services is required to use the playlists feature of the app.

-Spotify api requires app approval in order for any spotify user to be able to login to our app, due to this please follow the steps below for the meantime:

-Send an email to dsd6@sfu.ca which contains your spotify email address

-**_NOTE: SPOTIFY WILL NOT LET YOU LOGIN UNLESS YOU PROVIDE US YOUR EMAIL OR JUST USE THE ACCOUNT BELOW!_**

-Username: **_Hidden_** (Only on canvas readme)

-Password: **_Hidden_** (Only on canvas readme)

 # Run
 **A spotify account is _required_ to use any functionality of the app.** Google Play Services is required to use the playlists feature of the app.